StealthIQ/Atendaze/README.md

 - **Executable [Link](https://drive.google.com/drive/folders/13UE721dRxpouuErYKsXeVM9layDHLuIw?usp=drive_link) **

 3. **Backend** [Link](https://discord.com/channels/1145271107839074386/1145271107839074393/1148250888218083438)

 ## Screenshots

 ![Imgur](https://i.imgur.com/0sdN2Ze.png)
-## Key Features

-### User Logins

-- Student Login
-- Class Incharge Login

-### Issue Tracking

-- Allows reporting of attendance discrepancies.

-### User Details

-- Collects user information such as Full Name, Registration Number, Phone Number, OTP Verification, and Date of Birth.

-### Department & Year Selection

-- Helps students select their department and year of study.

-### Reminder/Notification System

-- Sends notifications to students with low attendance.

-### Admin Web Panel Features

-- Manages user roles and permissions.
-- Automatically tracks attendance.
-- Integrates with the university database.
-- Supports multiple platforms.
-- Ensures secure data encryption and backup.

-## Deployment
+## Resources and Teamwork

-To deploy the project, download the executable file and follow the installation instructions.
+- Leveraged YouTube tutorials, Stack Overflow, and AI assistance.
+- Mind mapping for strategic planning.
+- Effective team coordination on Discord.
+- Patience in problem-solving.

-## Roadmap
+## Synchronization Triumph

-The project's roadmap will be updated with future enhancements.

-- [ ] Presentation
-- [ ] Screenshots/Demo Video Student App + Web Admin Panel
+1. Overcame the challenge of syncing attendance data between Android and web apps.

 ## Feedback & Issues

 If you have any feedback or encounter issues, please submit a pull request with the problem or feedback.

 ## FAQ

+- **Technologies Used**: Flutter, Firebase, MySQL.
+- **Development Time**: Approximately 3 weeks.
+- **Challenges**: Synchronization of attendance data, ensuring data accuracy.
+- **Advice**: Plan early, build a strong team, and be patient.

 #### Q: On which platforms are the apps available?
 A: Currently, we have developed an Android app for students and an Exclusive Admin Panel for Class Incharges, HODs, and Deans of Respective Departments.

 #### Q: What is the process for raising an issue?
 A: If a student is marked absent incorrectly, their class incharge can raise an issue to rectify the attendance discrepancy.

 #### Q: How can I access the app?
 A: To access the system, download the executable file and follow the installation instructions.

+## Conclusion

+Our journey highlights meticulous planning, teamwork, communication, and the belief that challenges can be conquered.
+Connect with us for insights!

-## Color Reference
+## Theme Reference

 | Color             | Hex                                                                | RGB Value        |
 | ----------------- | ------------------------------------------------------------------ | -----------------|